pingcap/docs/reference/best-practices/java-app.md

 ---
-title: Best Practice for Developing Java Applications with TiDB
+title: Best Practices for Developing Java Applications with TiDB
+summary: Learn the best practices for developing Java applications with TiDB.
 category: reference
 ---

-# Best Practice for Developing Java Applications with TiDB
+# Best Practices for Developing Java Applications with TiDB

 This document introduces the best practice for developing Java applications to better use TiDB.
 Based on some common Java application components that interact with the backend TiDB database, this document also provides the solutions to commonly encountered issues during development.